-Pre-approved transactions only - Theater operator has begun to demonstrate a delay in payments with little or no communication with the Company.
+Pre-approved transactions only - Theater operator is demonstrating a delay in payments with little or no communication with the Company.
 All service or shipments to the theater must be reviewed and approved by management.
-These financing receivables are considered to be in better condition than those receivables related to theaters in the "All transactions suspended" category, but not in as good of condition as those receivables in "Good standing".
+These financing receivables are considered to be in better condition than those receivables related to theaters in the "All transactions suspended" category, but not in as good of condition as those receivables in "Credit Watch."
 Depending on the individual facts and circumstances of each customer, finance income recognition may be suspended if management believes the receivable to be impaired.